Thursday, 7. March 2017 | Spain – Andalusia, Sevilla | Petra

 So what, let’s postpone the placid scene and chat with Hassan as good as our knowledge of French allows.
 Stay flexible when traveling.

-As we sit in the driver’s cab Win says: “I believe, that this was the one and only Hassan, Stefan told me about.
-They also parked anywhere viewing snow-covered mountains when they were visited by a young guy.
-They couldn’t get rid of him and so they had to leave the place in a hurry.”
+As we sit in the driver’s cab Win says: “I believe, that this was exactly the same Hassan, Stefan told me about.
+They also parked anywhere off the main road viewing snow-covered mountains when they were visited by a young guy.
+He was quite attached to them and they couldn’t get rid of him.
+So they had to leave the place in a hurry.”

 We are very much amused imagine that we experienced exactly the same situation at the same place at a different time like Susanne and Stefan did some days before.

 Indeed the picture we took approves our suspicion.
-It is exactly the same Hassan at the same place in the same situation.
-We suppose that Hassan tries to find a wife that way who takes him with her to Europe.
+It is the same Hassan at the same place in the same situation.
+We suppose that this is Hassan’s way to find a wife who takes him with her to Europe.
 He told Susanne he would never marry an Maroccan woman, he prefers a French.
 Now we know about.

 Short brake at reservoir Ziz in the north of Er-Rachidia